monacofj/kobrapy/docs/exercise-directions.md

  Author rights **(VERY IMPORTANT)**
  -------------------------------

- Bear in mind that the programming challenge is not contributing to KhobraPy.
+ Bear in mind that the programming challenge is not contributing to KobraPy.
  Surely, you may contribute and are welcome to if you're willing so; the proposed exercise, however, is to create a brand new program.
-Even if built on KhobraPy's codebase, your project will be a another piece of software and, when it comes to intellectual rights, you will be the author of your new creation.
+Even if built on KobraPy's codebase, your project will be a another piece of software and, when it comes to intellectual rights, you will be the author of your new creation.